 Here’s what you need to know…

-Oddly, a portable AC unit is more restrictive than you may think.
+A portable AC unit is more restrictive than the name suggests.

 This type of air conditioner uses a hose to funnel hot air out of a room and expel it outside during the cooling process.